 Savings account rates depend on market fluctuations while many CDs allow you to lock in your interest rate from the very beginning.
-Smart investors tend to open CDs when interest rates are high as still part of the low-risk investment portion of their portfolio.
+Smart investors tend to open CDs when interest rates are high (like they are now) as still part of the low-risk investment portion of their portfolio.

 What to Look for in a CD

-When shopping for a certificate of deposit, it is important to consider a few key factors to ensure that you find the best option for your needs.
-Some things to look for in a CD include:
+When shopping for a certificate of deposit, it is important to consider a few key factors to ensure that you find the best option for your savings goals.

-- Competitive interest rates: CD rates can vary significantly from one financial institution to another, so it is important to compare interest rates from multiple sources to find the best deal.
+CD rates can vary significantly from one financial institution to another, so it is important to compare interest rates from multiple sources to find the best deal.

-- Term length: CDs are typically available with terms ranging from a few months to several years.
+CDs are typically available with terms ranging from a few months to several years.
 Choose a term that aligns with your financial goals and timeframe.

-- Minimum deposit requirements: Some CDs may have minimum deposit requirements that may be higher than you are comfortable with.
+Some CDs may have minimum deposit requirements that may be higher than you are comfortable with.
 Consider your available funds and choose a CD with a minimum deposit that works for you.

-- FDIC insurance: CDs offered by FDIC-insured banks are insured up to $250,000 per depositor, which can provide added security for your investment.
+CDs offered by FDIC-insured banks are insured up to $250,000 per depositor, which can provide added security for your investment.